tradingstrategy-ai/trading-strategy/docs/source/fee-structures.rst

 * The algorithm vendor proposes the fee structure when they propose a new algorithm for the protocol

-* The TradingStrategy accepts the fee structure and deploys the corresponding smart contract
+* The Trading Strategy accepts the fee structure and deploys the corresponding smart contract

-* The fees can be later adjusted with the mutual decision of the algorithm vendor and TradingStrategy governance
+* The fees can be later adjusted with the mutual decision of the algorithm vendor and Trading Strategy governance

 Splitting the fees
 ------------------